paolinomanghi/elixir_bari_2025/README.md

 nextflow run metashot/prok-quality \
   --genomes '../mag/results/bins/*.fa' \
   --outdir results
+   -with-report report.html
 ```
-This command uses the bin fasta files from teh previous step as input, and produces a report on thei completeness and contamination.
+This command uses the bin fasta files from the previous step as input, and produces a report on thei completeness and contamination.
 Again, it will produce a "work" directory and a "results" directory
 Mail output in the "results" directory:

 * genome_info.tsv: summary table of genomes quality.
 Columns are: